graspnet/anygrasp_sdk/README.md

 ## License Registration

 Due to the ip issue, currently we can only release the SDK library file of AnyGrasp in a licensed manner.
 Please get the feature id of your machine and fill in the [form](https://forms.gle/XVV3Eip8njTYJEBo6) to apply for the license.
 See [license_registration/README.md](license_registration/README.md) for details.
-If you are interested in code implementation, you can refer to our [baseline version of network](https://github.com/graspnet/graspnet-baseline).
+If you are interested in code implementation, you can refer to our [baseline version of network](https://github.com/graspnet/graspnet-baseline), or a third-party implementation of our [GSNet](https://github.com/graspnet/graspness_unofficial).

 ## Demo Code
 Now you can run your code that uses AnyGrasp SDK.
 See [grasp_detection](grasp_detection) and [grasp_tracking](grasp_tracking) for details.

 ## Citation
 Please cite these papers in your publications if it helps your research:

-    @article{fang2022anygrasp,
+    @article{fang2023anygrasp,
-      title={AnyGrasp: Robust and Efficient Grasp Perception in Spatial and Temporal Domains}, author = {Fang, Hao-Shu and Wang, Chenxi and Fang, Hongjie and Gou, Minghao and Liu, Jirong and Yan, Hengxu and Liu, Wenhai and Xie, Yichen and Lu, Cewu}, journal={arXiv preprint arXiv:2212.08333},
+      title={AnyGrasp: Robust and Efficient Grasp Perception in Spatial and Temporal Domains}, author = {Fang, Hao-Shu and Wang, Chenxi and Fang, Hongjie and Gou, Minghao and Liu, Jirong and Yan, Hengxu and Liu, Wenhai and Xie, Yichen and Lu, Cewu}, journal={IEEE Transactions on Robotics (T-RO)},
-      year={2022}
+      year={2023}
     }

     @inproceedings{fang2020graspnet,